Kat1cal/IntrotointernetAss/readme.md

 ## Usage

 - Open the home page to know about the rubbish accumulation.
-- Navigate to different section for monitoring progress.
+- Navigate to different section for monitoring dustbin progress.
-- A
+-
 s.

 ## Contributing